Amy Tan: Personal life

 While Tan was studying at Berkeley, her roommate was murdered, and Tan had to identify the body.
 The incident left her temporarily mute.
-She said that every year, for ten years, on the anniversary of the day she identified the body, she lost her voice.
+She said that every year for ten years, on the anniversary of the day she identified the body, she lost her voice.

+At Squaw Valley in 1993, Tan and her husband may have been the first ski school clients ever to learn to carve on modern, shaped skis.

 Tan believes she developed chronic Lyme disease, a condition unrecognized by medical science, in 1998.
 She attributes health complications like epileptic seizures to chronic Lyme disease.
 Tan co-founded LymeAid 4 Kids, which helps uninsured children pay for treatment.

-Tan also developed depression, for which she was prescribed antidepressants.
-Part of the reason that Tan chose not to have children was a fear that she would pass on a genetic legacy of mental instability—her maternal grandmother died by suicide, her mother threatened suicide often, and she herself has struggled with suicidal ideation.
+Tan also suffered from depression, for which she was prescribed antidepressants.
+Part of the reason that Tan chose not to have children was a fear that she would pass on a genetic legacy of mental instability.
+Her maternal grandmother died by suicide, her mother threatened suicide often, and she herself has struggled with suicidal ideation.

 In February 2025, the Bancroft Library of University of California, Berkeley, announced that it had acquired an archive of Tan's work through a combination of donations and purchases using endowment funds.
-Having previously claimed that she would have her possessions shredded upon death to avoid posthumous scrutiny, Tan explained her change-of-heart as accepting posterity.
+Having previously claimed that she would have her possessions shredded upon death to avoid posthumous scrutiny, Tan explained her change of heart as accepting posterity.

 Tan lives near San Francisco in Sausalito, California, with her husband, Lou DeMattei (whom she married in 1974), in a house they designed "to feel open and airy, like a tree house, but also to be a place where we could live, comfortably, into old age" with accessibility features.
 In recent years, she has developed interests in birding and nature journaling.